micnow/expressionengine-docker/README.md

     **Username:** `some_user`
     **Password:** `some_password`

-    I suggest also to check `Install default theme?` option to have some dummy data on a front-end and back-end page.
+    New to ExpressionEngine?
+Install the default theme to get up and running faster with dummy front-end and back-end data.
+To do this, please check `Install default theme?` option.
     Check checkbox `I agree to the license Terms and Conditions` and click **Install** button.

     After successfully installation, you should be able to see info-box